Days of the Week in Chinese: The Standard, Modern and Colloquial Forms, Plus Sample Dialogues

-It’s hard to have a conversation in any language without knowing how to describe something as simple as the date.
-Everything is relative to time, after all!
+It’s hard to have a conversation in Chinese without knowing how to describe something as simple as the date.

 Read on to find out all of the different ways you can say the days of the week in Chinese, as well as how to talk about appointments, weekly activities, plans and more.

-3 Ways to Say the Days of the Week in Chinese
+- How to Use the Days of the Week in Chinese: Example Dialogues

 Let’s start off with the way that most people learn about the days of the week.
 Like the days of the week in English, 星期 also has astrological origins.
 Literally meaning “star period,” 星期 is said to be based on the ancient, seven-day planetary cycle.